powerapi-ng/smartwatts-formula/deploy/docker/README.md

 GRAFANA_IMAGE=grafana/grafana:10.1.9
 PROMETHEUS_IMAGE=prom/prometheus:v2.51.2
 CSV_IMAGE=busybox:stable-glibc
-FILEDB_IMAGE=busybox:stable-glibc
 SOCKET_IMAGE=busybox:stable-glibc
 ```

 **NOTE:**
-* .env mechanism is native to docker-compose, this way, environnement is loaded by docker-compose
+* .env mechanism is native to docker-compose, this way, environment is loaded by docker-compose
   without manual operations,
 * profiles mechanism allows to deploy only required components without editing docker-compose.yml,
 * each configuration is detailed below for further information on usage and settings.